Mary I of England: Spanish marriage

 Mary was—excluding the brief, disputed reigns of the Empress Matilda and Lady Jane Grey—England's first queen regnant.
-Further, under the English common law doctrine of jure uxoris, the property and titles belonging to a woman became her husband's upon marriage, and it was feared that any man she married would thereby become King of England in fact and name.
+Further, under the English common law doctrine of jure uxoris, the property and titles belonging to a woman became her husband's upon marriage, and it was feared that any man she married would thereby become king of England in fact and name.
 While Mary's grandparents Ferdinand and Isabella had retained sovereignty of their respective realms during their marriage, there was no precedent to follow in England.
 Under the terms of Queen Mary's Marriage Act, Philip was to be styled "King of England", all official documents (including Acts of Parliament) were to be dated with both their names, and Parliament was to be called under the joint authority of the couple, for Mary's lifetime only.
-England would not be obliged to provide military support to Philip's father in any war, and Philip could not act without his wife's consent or appoint foreigners to office in England.
+England was not obliged to provide military support to Philip's father in any war, and Philip could not act without his wife's consent or appoint foreigners to office in England.
 Philip was unhappy with these conditions but ready to agree for the sake of securing the marriage.
-He had no amorous feelings for Mary and sought the marriage for its political and strategic gains; his aide Ruy Gómez de Silva wrote to a correspondent in Brussels, "the marriage was concluded for no fleshly consideration, but in order to remedy the disorders of this kingdom and to preserve the Low Countries."
+He had no amorous feelings for Mary, but sought the marriage for political and strategic gain; his aide Ruy Gómez de Silva wrote to a correspondent in Brussels, "the marriage was concluded for no fleshly consideration, but in order to remedy the disorders of this kingdom and to preserve the Low Countries."
+A future child of Mary and Philip would be heir not only to the throne of England but also to the Spanish Empire in the event that Philip's eldest son, Don Carlos, died without issue.

 To elevate his son to Mary's rank, Emperor Charles V ceded to Philip the crown of Naples as well as his claim to the Kingdom of Jerusalem.
-Mary thus became Queen of Naples and titular Queen of Jerusalem upon marriage.
+Mary thus became queen of Naples and titular queen of Jerusalem upon marriage.
 Their wedding at Winchester Cathedral on 25 July 1554 took place just two days after their first meeting.
-Philip could not speak English, and so they spoke a mixture of Spanish, French, and Latin.
+Philip did not speak English, and so they spoke a mixture of Spanish, French, and Latin.